Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Existence results for stationary solutions and basin of attraction of a stable homogeneous solution

 The following ``mountain pass'' corollary is illustrated by cases (c), (d), and (e) of \vref{fig:shape_pot}.
-It is similar to (or contained in) results going back the early nineties (see A. Ambrosetti and M. L. Bertotti \cite{AmbrosettiBertotti_homoclinicsSecondOrder_1992}, Bertotti \cite{Bertotti_homoclinicsLagrangian_1992}, and Rabinowitz and K. Tanaka \cite{RabinowitzTanaka_connectingOrbits_1991}). \begin{corollary}[existence of a homoclinic stationary solution] Assume that $V$ satisfies hypotheses \hypCoerc, \hypNorm, and \hypOnlyMin.
-Assume furthermore that: \begin{itemize} \item the potential $V$ takes negative values, \item and there exists exactly one minimum point of $V$ in the level set $V^{-1}(\{0\})$ (in other words $\mmm_0$ is reduced to a singleton). \end{itemize} Then there exists at least one nonconstant stationary solution that is homoclinic to the sole point in $\mmm_0$.
-In other words, if $m$ denotes this point, the set $\Wu(m,0)\cap \Ws(m,0)$ is nonempty. \end{corollary}
+It is similar to (or contained in) results going back the early nineties (see A. Ambrosetti and M. L. Bertotti \cite{AmbrosettiBertotti_homoclinicsSecondOrder_1992}, Bertotti \cite{Bertotti_homoclinicsLagrangian_1992}, and Rabinowitz and K. Tanaka \cite{RabinowitzTanaka_connectingOrbits_1991}). \begin{corollary}[existence of a homoclinic stationary solution] Assume that $V$ satisfies hypothesis \cref{hyp_coerc} and let $m$ be a point in $\mmm$.
+Let us assume that: \begin{itemize} \item $m$ is not a global minimum point of $V$; in other words $V_{\min}<V(m)$; \item and there is no critical point other than $m$ in the level set $V^{-1}(\{V(m)\})$. \end{itemize} Then there exists at least one nonconstant stationary solution that is homoclinic to $m$.
+In other words, the set $\Wu(m,0)\cap \Ws(m,0)$ is nonempty, or in other words the set $\Phi_0(m,m)$ is nonempty. \end{corollary}